Broken pipes spell a world of trouble for every homeowner. Fortunately, they can be fixed, and the causes for their damage – prevented.

 - Patch the wall.

 If you value your house, you have to pay a lot of attention to the plumbing.
 If you prefer not to call a plumber every winter, you need to take preventive measures against low temperatures.

 - Insulate all water pipes.
 Insulation is the first step to prevent freezing, but it’s not the only thing you need to do, as it only slows down the cold air.

 - Use heating devices.
 If you had to deal with broken pipes in the past, then you already know where the most problematic spots are.
 If they happen to be in your basement or in another room, then simply heat the room.
 It might not do good for your electric bills, but it’s going to keep the pipes from bursting.

 - Heat the area around the frozen part manually.
 If you prefer not to heat the entire room, you can simply monitor the temperature and do something about it only when it gets too cold.
 Schedule frequent visits to your pipes and heat them up if you notice any signs of ice.

-- Use a temperature-controlled thermal convection powered hot water re-circulation valve.
+- Use a temperature-controlled thermal convection powered hot water recirculation valve.
 This one does not need electricity to work.
 What it does is circulate warm water through the hot and cold water lines when the temperature falls below a certain point.
 The downside of this method is the fact that it requires the valve to be installed two or three floors above the water heater.
-Also, you water bill will go up noticeably.
+Also, your water bill will go up noticeably.

 Maintaining your home’s pipes in cold weather is a very responsible task and, in most cases, your expertise may not be enough.
 That’s why it’s best to make a full inspection every year and catch the problems before they occurred.